hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/grab.rst

 *******

 Radius
    Pressure Sensitivity is not supported for this brush type.
-More info at :ref:`Radius`
+More info at :ref:`Radius <bpy.types.Brush.radius>`.

 Strength
    Pressure Sensitivity is not supported for this brush type.
-More info at :ref:`Strength`
+More info at :ref:`Strength <bpy.types.Brush.strength>`.

 Normal Radius
    For this brush, this setting is a purely visual change.
    It does not alter the brush behavior.
-More info at :ref:`Normal Radius`
+More info at :ref:`Normal Radius <bpy.types.Brush.normal_radius_factor>`.

 Auto-Smooth
    This setting is not supported.
-More info at :ref:`Auto-Smooth`
+More info at :ref:`Auto-Smooth <bpy.types.Brush.auto_smooth_factor>`.

 .. note::
    More info at :ref:`sculpt-tool-settings-brush-settings-general` brush settings